mikebranstein/azure-identity-workshop-instructions/README.md

-# Quick Start Guide Template
+# Quick Start Guide

-This is a template for building quick start guides.
+This is a website adapted from a quick start template.
+The actual guide is hosted on Github at [https://mikebranstein.github.io/GlobalAzureDay2017-instructions/](https://mikebranstein.github.io/GlobalAzureDay2017-instructions/).

 ## Setup

-Start by running `npm install` to install this template’s dependencies:
+To install and run the site locally, you can start by running `npm install` to install this template’s dependencies:

 ```
 $ npm install